pmndrs/react-three-fiber/packages/eslint-plugin/docs/rules/no-new-in-loop.md

-Instantiating new objects in the frame loop can waste large amounts of memory, especially bad for large CPU containers such as Three.js classes and any GPU resource as there is no reliable garbage collection there.
+Instantiating new objects in the frame loop can waste large amounts of memory, which is especially bad for large CPU containers such as Three.js classes and any GPU resource as there is no reliable garbage collection.
 Instead create once in a `useMemo` or a single shared reference outside of the component.

 #### ❌ Incorrect